nuxeo-sandbox/nuxeo-pdf-utils/README.md

       * If not used, subject is not set
     * `pdfAuthor`
       * If not used, author is not set
+    * `password`: If the pdf is encrypted, the password that will allow extraction.

 * **`PDF: Merge with Blob(s)`** (id `PDF.MergeWithBlobs`)
   * This operation merges all the blobs in a specific order (see below) and returns the final, merged PDF.
 Some properties (subject, ...) can also be set at the same time (optional)